Talk: Nasu Kinoko X Urobuchi Gen

 Uro: Oh, I think the Nasu World has plenty of potential.

-Nasu: Well, thank you.
-(Laughs) There are certain creators who get really deep into one world and have trouble getting out of there, you know?
+Nasu: Well, thank you. (laughs) There are certain creators who get really deep into one world and have trouble getting out of there, you know?
 You don't seem to have that problem with your works, though.
 They're all set in their own independent worlds, beautifully reflecting your style.
 I'm really jealous.

 Uro: I suppose that's because I only write what I know.